View our Highway Improvement Schemes for 2026/27

 'GripFibre'

 GripFibre surfacing involves spreading high performance cold mixed thin asphalt strengthened by fibres over the existing road surface.
-You can find out more about this technique in the video below.
+You can find out more about this technique here.

 Asphalt Preservation